apprunjs/apprun-docs/docs/architecture.md

 > A framework defines a skeleton where the application defines its features to fill out the skeleton. -- you can find this quote from googling.

-When using the frontend frameworks, we need to write some code to plugin the essence code into the frameworks.
+We need to write some code to plugin the essence code into the frameworks when using the front-end frameworks.
 The code required to plugin into the framework is the ceremony.
 We don't want them.
 Less of them is better.

 ### The Ceremony